 Afternoon Practicals: Recording and analysing rodent vocalizations in the laboratory (Fabrice de Chaumont).

-Afternoon Practical (13:30-17:30): Group project on vocal expression of emotions in humans (own recordings) or animals (provided database)
+Practical (14:00-17:30): Group project on vocal expression of emotions in humans (own recordings) or animals (provided database)

 Guests speakers: Marek Spinka, Marina Scheumann, Piera Filippi.